The Hits (radio station): Coromandel

 The Hits Coromandel is the most recent station in the network which launched in December 2017.
 Prior to this, the station was called Sea FM and was an independently run station which merged with NZME in 2017.
 The station initially retained a local daytime show, however this ended in February 2018.
 The station broadcasts on the following frequencies across the Coromandel region, Thames 106FM, Paunui, Tairua, Whangamatā 100.3FM and Whitianga 106.9FM.

 Bay of Plenty 95.0FM

 Originally 1ZD Radio B.O.P. broadcasting on 1008 AM.
 The station moved to 95.0FM around 1990 becoming 95 B.O.P.
 FM.
 The station was rebranded as Classic Hits in 1993.
 The Hits 98.6FM Hamilton can also be heard in Tauranga.

-The station is located on Harrington Street in Tauranga City.
+The station is located on Cameron Road in Tauranga City.

-Local programming: Lauren Mabbett presents the local weekday show between 9 am and 3 pm.
+Local programming: Samantha Weston presents the local weekday show between 9 am and 3 pm.

 Will Johnston now hosts the local weekend show on Saturday's from 9 am - 12 pm.